- The pandemic has caused many challenges, making safety an issue for students in impoverished areas.

 Ultimately, we’ve all thought about how detrimental this has to be to the well-being of our students.

 We eagerly awaited warm weather, sunshine, long nights, and vacations, but not like that.

 For most of us, especially those of us who teach in impoverished districts, summer break naturally brings mixed feelings.

 We get to feel excited about all the adventures that await us, but we worry our students now do not have access to consistent meals, consistent compassion and care, or consistent safety.

 Our classrooms are built on safety; they offer a space for children to let their guard down, be themselves, fear nothing, and know that they are in good hands.
+Some schools have even adopted gun safety protocols for preventing gun violence.
+Teaching students about emergency lockdown drills, installing bullet resistant glass for windows and doors are some of the methods adopted.
 School, unfortunately for some, might be the only place where a student can feel these things and have a sense of safety.
 This year, like most, they expected to feel that way for a total of around 180 days, but that was unexpectedly not the case.

 We can’t change the fact that a pandemic reared its ugly head.
 We also can’t change the ways in which it impacted our students all over the world.Growth is impossible if we cannot accept our biases and the ways in which we act upon them.
 Click To Tweet